dprovodnikov/complex-redux-project-architecture/README.md

 ```

 ### Delaying DOM rendering
 There is something else you need to understand.
 Since services are configured asynchronously we have to wait until they're done before we can render anything.
-This is just to prevent components from using services that aren't configure yet.
+This is just to prevent components from using services that aren't ready yet.
 It's not enough just to delay the *ReactDOM.render* call.
 We should delay the import of the Root component.
 Dynamic imports is the solution here.

 ```javascript
 const loadRoot = async () => {